API2-studio/api2/README.md

 Run API2 with Docker Compose or Kubernetes, and connect AI assistants to its built-in Model Context Protocol (MCP) server.
 API2 exposes management and dynamic data APIs for working with structures, records, endpoints, workflows, and access controls.

 This repository contains deployment configuration and API documentation.
-The API runs from the published `api2studio/canopus-api` image; the JavaScript workflow runner is built from `workflow-js/`.
+The API runs from the published `api2studio/canopus-api` image; the JavaScript workflow runner runs from the published `api2studio/workflow-sandbox` image.

 ## Contents